-- 6. Remove the under cover. - 7.
-Remove the oil filter with an oil filter wrench.
+7. Remove the oil filter with an oil filter wrench.

-8. Before installing a new oil filter, apply a thin coat of engine oil to the seal.

-9. Clean the rubber seal seating area of the bottom of engine and install the oil filter by hand turning.
-Be careful not to twist or damage the seal.

-10.Tighten the oil filter by the amount indicated in the following table after the seal makes contact with the bottom of engine.
+- 8. Before installing a new oil filter, apply a thin coat of engine oil to the seal. - 9.
+Clean the rubber seal seating area of the bottom of engine and install the oil filter by hand turning.
+Be careful not to twist or damage the seal. - 10.
+Tighten the oil filter by the amount indicated in the following table after the seal makes contact with the bottom of engine.

-Model Oil filter color Part number Amount of rotation 2.5-liter non-turbo models Black 15208AA080 1 rotation White 15208AA060 15208AA09A 2/3 - 3/4 rotation 2.5-liter turbo models Black 15208AA080 1 rotation White 15208AA09A 2/3 - 3/4 rotation 3.0-liter models Black 15208AA031 3/4 rotation
+Model Oil filter color Part num- ber Amount of rotation 0.5.14 Black 15208AA100 1 rotation 2.5-liter models White 15208AA09A 2/3 - 3/4 rotation 3.0-liter models Black 15208AA031 3/4 rotation

-Never over tighten the oil filter because that can result in an oil leak.

-11.Reinstall the cover under the oil filter.
-12.Pour engine oil through the filler neck.
+- Never over tighten the oil filter because that can result in an oil leak. - Thoroughly wipe off any engine oil that has spilled over the exhaust pipe and/or under-cover.
+If left unremoved, the oil could catch fire. - 11.Reinstall the cover under the oil filter. - 12.
+Pour engine oil through the filler neck.